- by Luisa

 - Send the prototypes to some (trusted) bloggers.

-- Give away a small sample of the new product every time a customer buys something.
-You can then re-contact them with a brief survey.
+- Give away a small sample of the new product every time a customer buys something and follow-up with the customers afterward with a brief survey.

 You cannot assume your product is stable.
 You must prove it.

 Cosmetics don’t have to be sterile.
 However, they cannot be contaminated by pathogen bacteria either.
 After all, fungi and mold are not very appealing to your customers.